Skip to main content

 Conversations

-But is there something you want to have a conversation about with the adult volunteers in your section or group and you're perhaps not sure how to go about it?
-We know that taking the step to make the first conversation can often be the hardest, so we’ve created these conversation frameworks to help you out.
+It can be difficult to start a conversation with the adult volunteers in your section or group.
+If you're not sure how to go about it, we've created these conversation starters to get you going.

-If you’d love to practice and develop your teamwork, communication and planning skills by delivering activities, here’s how you may approach this conversation:
+If you’d love to practice and develop your teamwork, communication and planning skills by delivering activities, here’s how you can approach this conversation:

-• Learn more about how to run activities
+• learn more about how to run activities, or

 What could you say?

-• You could say that you've found an activity that you'd love to run with the group.
+• That you've found an activity you'd love to run with the group.
 They may want to find out the details of the activity and what it’ll involve, including the resources needed.
-This’ll be to help you run it, and not because they don’t trust you!
+This’ll be to help you run it, and not because they don’t trust you.

 • Ask if there are any activities coming up you could lead on.